Japan

 Whyâd You Come To Japan?

 We stayed for three months.
-Long enough the immigration people wanted to see our tickets out.03
+Long enough the immigration people wanted to see our tickets out.04 First stop: Okinawa.

 Japan Japan Japan